 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Few large studies have addressed the needs of older cirrhotic patients.
 The concept of healthy ageing is increasingly important.
 Cirrhosis is underdiagnosed in older patients, and comorbidities, comedications, and frailty impact the prognosis.
-The frequency of non-alcoholic fatty liver disease as an aetiology of cirrhosis is increasing, while that of viral hepatitis is decreasing and the role of alcohol consumption is underestimated.
+The frequency of non-alcoholic fatty liver disease as an aetiology of cirrhosis is increasing, while that of viral hepatitis is decreasing, and the role of alcohol consumption is underestimated.
 The management of complications in older cirrhotic patients is similar to that in younger patients despite the higher risk of treatment-related adverse events.
-Therapeutic indications for a transjugular intrahepatic portosystemic shunt (TIP) or admission to an intensive care unit should be carefully considered.
+Therapeutic indications for a transjugular intrahepatic portosystemic shunt or admission to an intensive care unit should be carefully considered.
 Finally, older patients require tailored exercise and nutrition programs, and treatment of osteoporosis is crucial.

 Carrier P, Debette-Gratien M, Jacques J, Loustaud-Ratti V. Cirrhotic patients and elderly.
 World J Hepatol 2019; In press